Canada’s Polytechnics: Education is Different Here

 Graduates are ready to innovate Innovation is part of our DNA.
 We build digital fluency into every program and experiment with new ways to deliver training.
 We inspire students to adopt an innovation mindset, pushing them to experiment and take risks.
 These skills — regardless of sector or occupation — are the foundation for career success.

-86% of polytechnic graduates are employed in their field within six months
+88% of polytechnic graduates are employed within six months

 90% of employers who hired a polytechnic grad point to practical experience as a key benefit